aws-samples/aws-security-hub-workshop/docs/02-custom-insights-findings.md

 ![Config](./images/02-config-dashboard.png)

-!!!
-Make sure to not choose Rules from the Aggregated view menu.
-This requires Config Aggregator and this feature is not used in this workshop.
+!!! info "Make sure to not choose Rules from the Aggregated view menu.
+This requires Config Aggregator and this feature is not used in this workshop."

 2. In the Rules page there will be one rule named **approved-amis-by-id**.
 Click on the rule name to go to the detail page for that rule.